toliaqat/xenon-wiki/QueryTaskService.md

 * EXPAND_CONTENT:  the query  results will  include the  entire document description  in  addition  to   the  default  _documentLinks_  to  these documents.
+* EXPAND_SELECTED_FIELDS: the query results will include the selected fields (specified by the selectTerms) from the document in addition to the default _documentLinks_ to these documents.
 * INCLUDE_DELETED: will  include the documents that  have either expired or have been marked as deleted
 * TASK: TODO